pmdjdias/ua_infovis/Three.js/Lesson_01/README.md

 ```
 ## Other primitives
 Modify the example to show a cube in wireframe.
-Investigate other available geometries (Extras / Geometries) and visualize some of them changing some of their parameters.
+Investigate other available geometries (Extras / Geometries) and visualize at least 4 other geometries in the same scene changing some of their default parameters.
+Write a report following the template available about the experiences done in this class.
+It should contain examples of the visualizations produced in each exercise, as well your comments about them.